YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CMD, Command expected but not found

-Compile Time Error: This indicates that GT.M encountered something other than a command- the next valid syntax element.
+Compile Time Error: This indicates that YottaDB encountered something other than a command- the next valid syntax element.
 This error can occur when there is an invalid character in the middle of a variable name or keyword, such as in the M line S X=Y_$B or in the command W "this is a tab <TAB>".

 Action: Verify the line syntax.
 Replace the line if it contains invisible (non-graphic) characters because diagnosing the line syntax may prove time consuming.